Matovic/othello/README.md

+# Othello
-# An Othello game with visualization via command line and with a game bot using alpha–beta pruning algorithm over minimax
+An Othello game with visualization via command line and with a game bot using alpha–beta pruning algorithm over minimax.
 School assignment n.
 9 from course Application programming in C++ in third bachelor semester.

 ## Usage
 ```bash